 Mirabilis jalapa are an excellent choice for a low-maintenance flower garden!

-Growing Four O’clocks from Bulbs
+Growing Four O’clock Flowers from Bulbs

 Depending on where you live, you may need to dig up your Mirabilis jalapa bulbs if you want to keep them.
 Here in PA Zone 6b, our temperatures are too cold for the tender bulbs to survive over the winter.